georgeness/Aesthetical-Engineers-Spring2025/README.md

 1. Make sure all prerequisites are correctly installed
 2. Verify that you're using the correct Node.js version
 3. Check that all environment variables are properly set
-4. Ensure MongoDB abd Vercel connection is working properly
+4. Ensure MongoDB and Vercel connections are working properly

 ` vercel --prod ` - is a command used to deploy your application to Vercel's production environment.